Singaporebrides | Relationships

 Next, decide on the purpose of the joint account.
 Is it to facilitate the GIRO payments for the housing loan and household bills?
 Or, is it for the both of you to save towards major purchases like a refrigerator and a brand new flat-screen TV?
 No matter what, agree beforehand so the both of you are aware of your financial responsibilities – and stay on the same financial track.

-“Honey, shall we watch that new Korean drama serial together?”Hui Yi and John’s Casual Pre Wedding Shoot on Coney Island
+“Honey, shall we watch that new Korean drama serial together?”Hui Yi and John’s Casual Pre Wedding Shoot on Coney Island by Androidsinboots

 The situation: Now that you’ve finally moved in together, it’s inevitable that you will want to spend every minute of your time at home with each other.
 This is especially true of couples who are still in the honeymoon phase.
 But do you really need to be in the same room from after work till bedtime every day?